Is annual OSHA forklift driver training required?

 The "evaluation" of "performance" required by the OSHA standard cannot be met by a written exam alone.
 A written exam by itself does not indicate whether the operator is operating the powered industrial truck safely.
 In most cases, the person conducting the evaluation would do two things: first, observe the powered industrial truck operator during normal operations to determine if the operator is performing safely, and second, ask pertinent questions to ensure that the operator has the knowledge or experience needed to operate a truck safely.
 In some cases, because of the danger or complexity of the operation, the extent of the change in conditions, or the operator's need for additional skills, the evaluation will need to be lengthier and more detailed.

 Does OSHA require powered industrial truck operators to have a valid driver's license?

-Federal OSHA has no requirement that a forklift operator have a valid driver’s license.
-OSHA does require that every forklift operator be trained and certified to operate the powered industrial truck in the workplace, and that the operator’s performance be evaluated on the provisions of 1910.178(l)(3) every three years.
-The employer must have a record documenting that the driver has successfully completed the training.
-That is the only operating "license" required by OSHA.
+Federal OSHA has no requirement that a forklift operator have a valid motor vehicle driver’s license.
+OSHA does require that every forklift operator be trained on the truck- and workplace topics in 1910.178(l)(3) and evaluated by a qualified trainer per 1910.178(l)(2)(ii) and (iii).
+Additionally, each operator’s performance must be reevaluated at least once every three years per 1910.178(l)(4)(iii).
+The employer must have a certification record documenting that the driver has successfully completed the training – that is the only “license” required by OSHA.

 Is a vision/hearing test required before an employee may operate a forklift?